canmom/canmom.github.io/fiction/undefinedbehaviour.md

 She had, in fact, been hit by a truck. *Obviously* I made the truck-kun joke.
 But she was not, as dramatic convention would have it, transported away to a fantastical world where she could gather a harem of monstergirls and level up to become the demon lord.
 She was just in a coma.

+Just!

 However, that only accounted for the first five years or so.
 The rest, well, I confess I'm not sure I really believed her.
 She said that she came back from the coma but not as herself.
-That, for years, she was convinced she was another person, a guy even, and that 'Violet' was something like a character in a story.
-That she'd been taken to some kind of rehab centre, that they did experiments on her or something.
+That, for years, she had become another person, a guy even, and believed that 'Violet' was buried somewhere she could not reach, might not even be real.
+And also that she'd been taken to some kind of rehab centre, that they did experiments on her or something.
 I didn't want to press her for details there.

 But it was right here in Glasgow.
 She'd never even left the damn city.
-Whoever these fuckers were, they hadn't bothered to contact her legally registered next of kin (me).
+Whoever these fuckers were, they hadn't bothered to contact her next of kin.

+That was really not even the half of it, though.

+---

 "So you escaped?"
-I'd asked her.
-And she'd shaken her head, and said, it's a bit more complicated than that, and she'd explain everything if I took the job.
+I ask her.
+And she shakes her head, and says, it's a bit more complicated than that, and she'll explain everything if I take the job.

-"Cancel your flight, and the taxi." she'd told me.
+"Cancel your flight, and the taxi." she says, earnestly.
 "We'll pay you back for all of it.
 And shipping your stuff back from Germany."

 "What's the job, then?"
-I mean, frankly, the very second she'd asked I knew I would take it.
-But I couldn't just say that.
+I mean, frankly, the very second she she asks, I know I will take it.
+But I can't just say that.

 "Finish <cite>TRISMEGISTUS</cite>.
 But... more than that."